 - Welcomes 300-400 participants from Russia, Europe, and the U.S.

-- A variety of session styles, including debates, presentations, movie screenings, and exhibitions
+- Offers a variety of session styles, including debates, presentations, film screenings, and exhibitions

 PREVIOUS FORUMS: TOPICS AND SPEAKERS

 This forum, held amidst an increasing government crackdown on critics of the ruling regime in Russia, focused on “fighting fear in Russia and beyond.”
 Forum participants discussed methods of promoting essential freedoms while combating the use of fear tactics and fear-based government propaganda.
 The various seminars, discussions, and programs fostered a sense of unity, helping the participants engage in meaningful dialogue.
 Major discussion topics included:

 Fear, corruption, and propaganda vs. liberal democracy; Governance of fear – where is Russia heading?; Fear of war – What role civil society can play in conflict resolution?; Fear of little impact – experience from local governance; The Internet in Russia – Fear of freedom of speech; Free or fear – values in Russian society; Art and fear; Energy as political instrument of fear; Fear of unmaking national myths.

 Key speakers: Zhanna Nemtsova (Boris Nemtsov Foundation), Sergey Guriev (Sciences Po), Alexey Navalny (Russian opposition leader), Paweł Rabiej (Deputy Mayor of Warsaw), Adam Michnik (Editor-in-Chief of Gazeta Wyborcza), Jacek Czaputowicz (Minister for Foreign Affairs, Poland), Vladimir Kara-Murza (Boris Nemtsov Foundation), Nikolai Petrov, (Chatham House, UK), Greg Yudin (Moscow School of Social and Economic Sciences).